mir3x/Freeciv-scorelog2csv/README.md

 Shows score for best 5 players

-To see more options use *python.exe' fcplot.py --help*
+To see more options use *python.exe fcplot.py --help*

  **Enjoy!**